sydasif/python-book/docs/source/git/01_git.md

 cat ~/.ssh/id_rsa.pub
 ```

 After copying, go to GitHub, in the upper right-hand corner click on the picture of your pro-ﬁle and select `Settings` in the drop-down list.
-In list on the left, select `SSH and GPG keys`.
-Then press `New SSH key` and in, `Title` field write key name (for example “my_laptop”) and in field `Key` insert the content that was copied from file `~/. ssh/id_rsa.pub`.
+In the list on the left, select `SSH and GPG keys`.
+Then press `New SSH key` and in, the `Title` field write the key name (for example “my_laptop”) and in the field `Key` insert the content that was copied from file `~/. ssh/id_rsa.pub`.

-To check if everything has been successful working, try executing the command `ssh -T git@Github.com`.
+To check if everything is working successfully, try executing the command `ssh -T git@Github.com`.

 The output should be as follows: